Tech pioneer Sir Clive Sinclair dies aged 81

 He followed it up with the ZX81, before releasing the ZX Spectrum 48K in 1982, which became a seminal moment in the games industry and had a series of games that would later be considered classics such as Jet Set Willy, Saboteur and Lords of Midnight.

+Film director Edgar Wright paid tribute to Sir Clive’s computing achievements on Twitter: “For someone whose first glimpses of a brave new world were the terrifying graphics of 3D Monster Maze on the ZX81, I’d like to salute tech pioneer Sir Clive Sinclair.
+He made 21st Century dreams feel possible.
+Will bash away on the rubber keys of a Spectrum in your honour.
+RIP.”

+Tom Watson, former deputy leader of the Labour Party, tweeted: “This man changed the course of my life.
+And arguably, the digital age for us in the UK started with the Sinclair ZX80, when thousands of kids learnt to code using 1k of RAM.
+For us, the Spectrum was like a Rolls Royce with 48k.”

 Sir Clive received a knighthood in 1983 and later sold his computer business to Amstrad.
 Despite spending his life in the world of technology he did not own a computer, did not have an email address and his daughter said he never made use of the pocket calculator he invented.

 Ms Sinclair added: “It was the ideas, the challenge, that he found exciting.
 He’d come up with an idea and say, ‘There’s no point in asking if someone wants it, because they can’t imagine it.’”